IvanDnepr123/codeclub/README.md

 List of my programs:
 1) number _guesser.rb - in this program computer makes a random number from 1 to 9, and you have to guess this number.
+That's funny!
 2) funny_books.rb - this is about my favourite books.
 3) day.py - here is program in which you have a budget that you have to allocate this for all day.
 4) animals.rb - here someone wants to buy animals from petshop.